scriptype/react-opening-hours/README.md

 ![Travis Badge](https://api.travis-ci.org/scriptype/react-opening-hours.svg)

-WIP.
 This project is built with CRA boilerplate.

+## Usage

+There are 5 different opening hours data examples in the mock data of api.
+And the page will randomly pick one of them on each refresh.

+To retrieve a certain opening hours data every time, a hash can be added to the end of page url (e.g. #0).
+This works until #4, and after that, any number will just randomly return one of the existing random opening hours datas.

 ## Development